abagusetty/CMakeBuild/dox/ExtendingNWChemExBase.md

                            the REQUIRED keyword.

 Of course, many packages do not adhere to these standards complicating automation.
-Currently our solution is to write `Find<Name>Ex.cmake` files for packages not adhering to them and to prefer projects us the *Ex* versions instead of the normal ones.
+Currently our solution is to write `FindNWX_<Name>.cmake` files for packages not adhering to them and to prefer our projects us the *NWX* versions instead of the normal ones.

 Enabling Additional Dependencies
 --------------------------------

 It is likely inevitable that additional dependencies will occur.
-When this happens the primary responsibility of maintainers is to ensure that dependency can be found by `find_package`.
+When this happens the primary responsibility of maintainers is to ensure that a dependency can be found by `find_package`.
 This can happen in two ways:

 1. If the dependency uses CMake (correctly) already it will generate a